m-makara/vite-plugin-tree-shake-panda-css/README.md

     //...other plugins
     treeShakePandaCss({
       //envName -- optional.
 Name of the environment variable where the resolved dependencies are.
 Defaults to __TREE_SHAKE_PANDA_DEPENDENCIES__
+      //include -- optional.
+PicoMatch pattern of files that should be included in dependencies.
+Defaults to "**/*.{js,jsx,ts,tsx}".
+      //exclude -- optional.
+PicoMatch pattern of files that should be excluded from dependencies.
+Defaults to "node_modules/**/*".
     }),
   ],
 });